Professional Mediation Services Done Right!

 A Service-Connected Disabled Veteran Owned Business

-Member of the Florida Academy of Professional Mediators www.tfapm.org
+Member of Board of Directors for the Florida Academy of Professional Mediators www.tfapm.org

 Florida Supreme court Certified Circuit-Civil and Family Mediator